Pinafore/nlp-hw/feateng/README.md

 This assignment is structured in a way that approximates how classification works in the real world: features are typically underspecified (or not specified at all).
-You, the data digger, have to articulate the features you need.
+You have to articulate the features you need.
 You then compete against others to provide useful predictions.

 It may seem straightforward, but do not start this at the last minute.
 There